What are the real risks for your equity stake in a home when things go wrong?

-“They are legal processes, can have tax implications and require a lender’s consent and the usual Land Registry checks that come with a remortgage.
+“They are legal processes and require a lender’s consent and the usual Land Registry checks that come with a remortgage.
 Fortunately, they are also things the team at PLS are familiar with and extremely proficient at.

 “We are renowned for the speed of our conveyancing services and no matter how prickly or difficult any discussions between a property’s existing or prospective owners, our customer portal and digital processes are geared towards making the legalities easy to navigate.”

 If you need any help or simply have a question, please get in touch...